grommet/grommet/src/js/components/AccordionPanel/README.md

 **accordion.border.color**

-The border color to use in the accordion.
+The panel border color to use in the accordion panel.
 Expects `string | { dark: string, light: string }`.

 Defaults to